collapsed-stacks/startups/questions/3430/are-there-affiliate-networks-that-can-work-for-saas-it-businesses.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-02-15
 - score: 3

-<p>Yes there are affiliate networks focussed on IT businesses.
-Check out <a href="http://www.shareasale.com/" rel="nofollow">ShareASale</a> and <a href="http://www.cj.com/" rel="nofollow">Commission Junction</a>.
-You can see the live affiliate page of <a href="http://freshdesk.com/" rel="nofollow">FreshDesk Inc</a> to see how it looks like <a href="http://www.shareasale.com/shareasale.cfm?merchantID=40631a" rel="nofollow">here</a>.</p>
+Yes there are affiliate networks focussed on IT businesses.
+Check out [ShareASale](http://www.shareasale.com/) and [Commission Junction](http://www.cj.com/).
+You can see the live affiliate page of [FreshDesk Inc](http://freshdesk.com/) to see how it looks like [here](http://www.shareasale.com/shareasale.cfm?merchantID=40631a).

-<p>In addition you can also think about creating a partners program that shares some of the SaaS revenue.
-As an example, take a look at the FixNix's partner program <a href="http://fixnix.co/partners.htm" rel="nofollow">here</a>.</p>
+In addition you can also think about creating a partners program that shares some of the SaaS revenue.
+As an example, take a look at the FixNix's partner program [here](http://fixnix.co/partners.htm).

 ## Answer 12032